 OpenCV (Open Source Computer Vision) is the computer vision library that contains various methods to perform operations on Images or videos.

 OpenCV library can be used to perform multiple operations on videos.
-Python OpenCV library provides a cv2 VideoCapture class.
-Let’s understand this better.
+For example, the python OpenCV library provides a cv2 VideoCapture class.

-- Read video, display video, and save the Video.
+- Read the video, display the video, and save the Video.

 How to Capture Video from Camera in Python

-We need to create an object of VideoCapture class to capture a video.
+To capture a video, we need to create an object for the VideoCapture class.
 It accepts either a device index or the name of a video file.

-A number that is specified to the Camera is called device index.
+A number that is specified to the camera is called the device index.
 We can select a Camera bypassing the O or 1 as an argument.
 After that, we can capture the video frame-by-frame.